Visit our volunteer zone to apply to be a volunteer and book onto events.

 What roles are available?

-We have a really wide range of volunteer opportunities here at Whizz-Kidz, so we hope there’s something for everyone!
-If you want to work directly with the young people we have opportunities to join in at events and support young people, or to actually take on the challenge of leading these events.
+We have a range of volunteer opportunities here at Whizz-Kidz, so we hope there’s something for everyone!
+If you want to work directly with the young people we have opportunities to join in at clubs, wheelchair skills training and other events, and support young people.

-Other opportunities include raising awareness of Whizz-Kidz in schools and at events with our Speaker role, or supporting us to keep changing young people’s lives with one of our fundraising roles.
+Other opportunities include raising awareness of Whizz-Kidz in schools and at events with our Speaker role, or if you're more interested in fundraising then we want to hear from you too.

 If there’s something missing, and you think we should know about it, then tell us.
 We’re always up for hearing from people who want to use their skills to help us!